Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 The average time to degree is 4.8 years, and the current retention rate is 89 percent.
 Students are closely mentored to ensure individual attention in the classroom as well as in each student's individual research laboratory.

-The Graduate PhD Program in Biomedical Science and Translational Medicine started its first class in the fall of 2008 and has produced 13 graduates thus far.
-An additional eight students are graduating in June 2016.
+The Graduate PhD Program in Biomedical Science and Translational Medicine started its first class in the fall of 2008 and has produced 19 graduates thus far.
 The graduation rate is 96 percent in less than five years.

 Our graduates have gone on to work as postdoctoral researchers and research associates, and some have successfully entered medical school.
 Employers include Shiley Eye Center of University of California, San Diego, Pathway Genomics (San Diego), Weizman Institute (Rehovot, Israel), Capricor Therapeutics (Los Angeles), University of California, San Francisco, UCLA and University of Puerto Rico.
 Sixty-four percent receive postdoctoral fellowships, and the current placement rate is 100 percent; for detailed employer information, please contact the Graduate Program Office.